Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/06-Intro-to-CoreData/Readme.md

 8. Create a *User* NSManagedObject.
 9. There should be only one instance of a user in your app.
 10. Add a favorites tab.
-Users can *favorite* products, and that will appeart on the favorites tab.
+Users can *favorite* products, and that will appear on the favorites tab.

 *Sample App Image*

 ![App Sample](sample.jpeg)

-## In Class Activity II (45 min)
+## In Class Activity II (30 min)

 Clone the this repo: